Wednesday, September 17, 2025

 The story...

 We rode our bicycles to Grand Haven and participated in the Coast Guard parade.
 We seemed to fit in with our bike clothes as we squeezed along the parade route.
-There were so... many people who seemed to have planned to feel and do good that day.
+There were so... many people who seemed to've planned to feel and do good that day.
 You could see and feel expectations of happiness with their decorations, sandwiches, red-white-blue clothes, and generally happy, gabby and cheering natures - throngs of like-minded people.
 They were excited by the bands, small-floats, old-guys on small Cushman scooters, small lollipops, clowns, Coast Guard helicopters roaring overhead, and being together.
-A woman threw me a stack of t-shirts that I passed out and wore - I felt engaged within the community.
+A woman threw me a stack of t-shirts that I passed out and wore - I felt engaged within community.
 I'm reexperiencing some of the joy and happiness as I recall the event.
 Thank you Grand Haven - ya done real good!

 I expected good and received that good along with the unexpected too.
 I might've worried about how I'd be accepted by the group - possibly marginalized, or reexperiencing prior feelings of rejection.
 The 44-mile bike ride had it's associated risks yet we accepted them.
 What if the people I went with didn't want to do or go according to my will?
 No, I was fully engaged in the "now," within community, and my self-focused will was virtually locked up - chained and left with the bikes next to that big tree.